BLSQ/dhis2-taskr/doc/user-manual.md

 ## Want more?

-see the [recipes.js](https://github.com/BLSQ/dhis2-taskr/blob/master/src/recipes.js) for inspirations
+See the [recipes.js](https://github.com/BLSQ/dhis2-taskr/blob/master/src/recipes.js) for inspirations